 Solving the Culture Problem

-When 90% of companies reported return-to-office mandates in late 2023, it seemed the remote work boom was coming to an end.
+When many companies reported return-to-office mandates in the last few years, it seemed the remote work boom was coming to an end.
 CEOs largely cited weakened culture and declining engagement as leading reasons for their decision.
 Without access to collaborative tools tailored for remote work, leaders struggled to maintain the glue that once bound their team together.

 Artificial intelligence is changing the way remote teams view their workplace.
-An MIT Sloan study found the efficiency and decision-making benefits alone helped 75% of AI-powered teams elevate morale and collaboration.
+Many recent studies have found the efficiency and decision-making benefits help AI-powered teams elevate morale and collaboration.
 However, the advantages go beyond happenstance.
-AI is helping HR leaders actively improve their culture—perhaps beyond what in-office teams were capable of before the technology emerged.
+AI is helping HR leaders actively improve their culture — perhaps beyond what in-office teams were capable of before the technology emerged.

 On the surface, it is helping global teams synchronize their schedules, enabling face-to-face team interactions for both social events and virtual collaboration.
 Some organizations are also experimenting with AI-powered tools (like Timekettle’s multilanguage interpretation system) for real-time translations, reducing language barriers and further widening talent pools.